a-lud/sea-snake-selection/selection/README.md

 estimated in *Hydrophis* relative to the *reference* branches - i.e. terrestrial snakes.
 This means the results need to be inverted when making inference about terrestrial PSGs shown in this plot.

-All selection intensity results were generated using the script `07-selection-intensity.R`.

 ![](https://github.com/a-lud/sea-snake-selection/blob/main/selection/results-13/results-selection-intensification/upset.png)